XabierGallardo/StarWars-Starship-Calculator/README.md

 #2.
 Connect the app with the API

-Access the url https://swapi.co/api/starships/schema to access JSON schema for the starships
+Access the url https://swapi.co/api/starships/ to access JSON data for the starships

+Send JSON data to an specific function to print onto the screen

 #3.
 Store and access the data

-Store the data onto a variable
+Get JSON data and store name and MGLT (megalight) onto a variable

+Create a new variable to do the calculation based on the input

-Access the specific data and show it on the screen
+Show name and calculation onto the screen